brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 ![RIFT Clos 3x3 No Failures](https://brunorijsman-public.s3-us-west-2.amazonaws.com/diagram-rift-clos-3-x-3-no-failure-default-only.png)

-We are interested in the RIFT messages that lead to a default route to be installed in the Routing Information Base (RIB) and Forwarding Information Base (FIB) of each leaf node.
+The following sequence of RIFT messages leads to the installation of a default route in the Routing Information Base (RIB) and Forwarding Information Base (FIB) of each leaf node.
 In this example, we are looking at leaf-1-1 in particular.

-All the RIFT nodes have exchanged Link Information Element (LIE) messages and have established adjacencies.
+ 1. All the RIFT nodes have exchanged Link Information Element (LIE) messages and have established adjacencies.

-Then, each spine node sends a South Prefix Toplogie Information Element (TIE) message to each of the leafs to advertise a default route.
+ 2. Then, each spine node sends a South Prefix Toplogie Information Element (TIE) message to each of the leafs to advertise a default route.

-Thus, each leaf node receives a South-Prefix-TIE with a default route from each of its spine nodes.
+ 3. Thus, each leaf node receives a South-Prefix-TIE with a default route from each of its spine nodes.

-This results in each leaf node installing an ECMP default north-bound route that "sprays" all traffic over all three spine nodes.
+ 4. This results in each leaf node installing an ECMP default north-bound route that "sprays" all traffic over all three spine nodes.
 Technically, you could say that the route is a result of the leaf running a north-bound Shortest Path First (SPF) algorithm, but since South-TIEs are not propagated, it is a trivial SPF.

 Make a mental note of the fact that the traffic from leaf-1 to leaf-3 is spread equally across all three spine nodes.
 This will turn out to be important later on.
 (We are assuming here that